 Christmas.
 Remind me - what exactly are we celebrating?
-Isn’t that Holiday a commemoration of birth?
-A day when a Mother gave birth to a Son, and then gazed with love at His little hands, soft curls and his tiny nose?
-Maybe she smelled his head, made sure his breath was even, hugged tight to protect him from cold.
-She knew it was the time in her life for pure love and closeness.
-And she realised that it was not going to happen again, not in the same way.
+Isn’t the holiday a commemoration of birth?
+A day when a Mother gave birth to a Son, and then gazed with love at His little hands, soft curls, tiny nose like a drop of milk?
+Maybe she smelled his head, made sure his breath was even, hugged to protect from cold.
+She knew it was the time in her life for simple love and closeness.
+And she realized that it was not going to repeat, not like that.

-Initially, this entry was supposed to explain how you can prepare Christmas with an infant around/ Afteall, they tend to be demanding and slightly complicate pre-holiday preparations or even shopping.
-Before I started writing, I looked at the photos of my daughters, taken during their first Christmas.
+Initially, this entry was supposed to explain how you can prepare Christmas with an infant around, because they tend to be demanding and complicate pre-holiday preparations and shopping.
+Before I started writing, I took a look at the photos of my daughters, taken during their first Christmas.
 I remember those days very well...
 Bustling around the house with H. in a sling, because she didn’t want to be alone.
 Or M. trying to get ginger cookies hanging from the Christmas tree.
 And her laughter, because she’d just learned to laugh out loud, presenting new shiny white incisors.
-The following Christmas, when she could walk and talk a little, and when I said it was time to decorate the Christmas tree - my daughter nodded happily, ran to her desk, selected crayons, stickers, paint and brushes, and ran back to “decorate” the tree.
+The following Christmas, when she could walk and talk a little, and I said it was time to decorate the Christmas tree.
+My daughter nodded happily, ran to her desk, selected crayons, stickers, paint and brushes, and ran back to “decorate” the tree.

-I remember H. listening to the same carol for 2 hours straight and marching around the table all ready and set for the Christmas dinner, with her beloved teddy bear pulled behind by his paw.
+I remember how H. for 2 hours straight listened to one carol, marching around the table set for Christmas dinner, her beloved teddy bear pulled behind by his paw.

 Or the moment when grandpa took the girls into his arms and went to a dark room to search for the first star.
 Then, I would open windows on the other side of the flat, ring a glass bell, make tracks on the snow on the balcony and shout: “He’s just been here!”

 I remember one more thing.
 The Christmas before they were born.
-The amazing feeling, that someone I loved the most in the world was so close to me, all the time, day and night - kicking me, pushing and shoving in my belly.
-And even if not physically present - they were there and would always be a part of me.
+The amazing feeling that someone I loved the most in the world was so close to me, all the time, day and night - kicking me, pushing and shoving in my belly, but they were there and would always be a part of me.
 And even though I was unable to share food at the table, or give them gifts, I did share everything else with them, every breath and drop of blood.

 Rush-less and record-less Christmas

 What was I about...
 Right!
-How you can prepare perfect Christmas with the baby in your arms.
-After all, the tradition requies certain dishes on the Christmas table (pudding and turkey come to mind), floors must be spotless, tablecloth - white like snow, gingerbread soft enough.
+How you can prepare Christmas with a baby in your arms.
+After all, the tradition wants certain dishes on the Christmas table (pudding and turkey come to mind), floors must be spotless, tablecloth - white like snow, gingerbread soft enough.
 Gifts to buy, seating to be arranged to avoid arguments at the table.
 Decorations, preparations, plans...

 By the way - I wonder why it is usually women who think about such things.
-Seriously - how many man you know who, despite exhaustion, continuous availability and the lack of time, would wonder whether Uncle Bob prefers a new scarf or tie?
-Or: is it better to make a side dish at home, or buy it from a friend’s friend who supposedly a great cook?
+Seriously - do you know men who, despite exhaustion, continuous availability and the lack of time, would wonder whether Uncle Bob prefers a new scarf or tie?
+Or: is it better to make a side dish at home, or buy it from a friend’s friend who supposedly cooks great?
 We do it all the time.
 We set our goals so high that even a Supergirl wouldn’t reach it.
 Especially with a baby in her arms...

 Less stuff, more joy